nikomatsakis/babysteps/babysteps/_posts/2013-04-30-the-case-of-the-recurring-closure.markdown

 are trying to boil this down into a relatively small set of types that covers all important use cases.

-A similar phenomena occurs with `&` and `&mut`: there are really two characteristics, aliasability and mutability, and we have joined them together, such that `&` references are immutable and aliasable and `&mut` are mutable and unaliasable.
+A similar phenomenon occurs with `&` and `&mut`: there are really two characteristics, aliasability and mutability, and we have joined them together, such that `&` references are immutable and aliasable and `&mut` are mutable and unaliasable.
 This is typically what you want,